 Composite Description: The Navigator Global Balanced 20/80 Hedged composite consists of portfolios with a 20% allocation to equity and 80% to fixed income.
 The composite provides targeted exposure to the U.S. equity market coupled with targeted international exposure and an actively managed fixed income component seeking to lower risk and reduce composite volatility.
 The equity allocation utilizes the Navigator Equity Hedged Fund which invests in exchange-traded funds in U.S. equity styles, market capitalizations and styles, and sectors and industry groups and international countries and regions and also incorporates the Navigator Sentry Strategy which utilizes an allocation to volatility to hedge the portfolio in an attempt to mitigate downside risk.
-The fixed income allocation utilizes the Navigator Fixed Income Total Return strategy which has an unconstrained allocation policy targeting high yield corporate, investment grade corporate, government, government agency and treasury fixed income sectors.
+The fixed income allocation policy targeting high yield corporate, investment grade corporate, government, government agency and treasury fixed income sectors.
 The composite seeks to provide growth of capital.